-The proposed development is reasonable in consideration of the streetscape objectives, overshadowing and privacy pursuant to clause 4.6 of the LEP.
+The proposed development is reasonable in consideration of the streetscape objectives, overshadowing and privacy.

 A detailed site analysis was undertaken to determine the appropriate form of development having regard to Council's planning controls, the circumstances of the site and neighbouring properties and the desired future character of the locality.